maxio-com/ab-python-sdk/doc/controllers/customers.md

 Common use cases are:

 + Search by an email
-+ Search by a Chargify ID
++ Search by an Advanced Billing ID
 + Search by an organization
 + Search by a reference value from your application
 + Search by a first or last name